 School Direct courses are based on the skills providers are looking for in a newly qualified teacher (NQT).
 Designed by groups of schools in partnership with a university or a school-centred initial teacher training (SCITT) provider, the schools recruit you as a trainee with a job in mind just for you.
 This is a popular choice for those who hope to secure a role in the network of schools where they train.

-This course offers a brilliant option if you want to train and learn ‘on the job’ – but you shouldn’t worry about being thrown in at the deep end.
+You’ll train in at least two good schools, getting the chance to learn ‘on the job’ – but you shouldn’t worry about being thrown in at the deep end.
 You’ll be part of a team from the very start, receiving intensive support from experienced teachers and mentors.
 That means you won’t be teaching classes unsupported until the school thinks you’re ready.

 The principles of academic rigour on School Direct are the same as on university-led courses, too.
-You’re also equally eligible for a training bursary (or, where appropriate, scholarship) and can apply for the same financial support, such as student loans.
-School Direct courses all result in qualified teacher status (QTS).
-Most also award you a postgraduate certificate in education (PGCE) and/or Master’s-level credits, but you should check individual courses on the UCAS Teacher Training site.
+You’re also equally eligible for a training bursary or scholarship and can apply for the same financial support, such as student loans.

-If you have been working for around three years or more and like the idea of School Direct, but want to earn a salary, School Direct (salaried) is available exclusively for you.
+If you’ve been working for three years or more and like the idea of School Direct, but want to earn a salary, School Direct (salaried) is available exclusively for you.
 Alternatively, you could get paid to train with Teach First.